 This position is responsible for providing leadership to ensure validity of measurement, accuracy of data, patient safety and regulatory compliance with quality improvement, reporting, and regulatory initiatives.
 A clinical quality improvement specialist uses a combination of nursing, quality, and informatics knowledge to manage data, process, and information systems.
 In this role, the objectives would include improving clinical care as well as clinical documentation and reporting for treatment, prevention, and drug administration regimens, record keeping practices, workflow procedures, medical decision-making practices, and pay-for-performance programs.

-Professional Certification and Continuing Education
+Healthcare Consultant Certification and Continuing Education

 Healthcare consultants looking to add an extra credential to their resumes may consider working to become a Certified Healthcare Business Consultant (CHBC)